SIU officials reject ‘sanctuary campus’ resolution

 SIU President Randy Dunn announced Friday the public university system will not adopt a resolution to create sanctuary campuses for undocumented students, according to a university news release.

-The announcement came after university officials formed an ad hoc committee to review proposals within the resolution, which was crafted by student leaders and sent to administrators in response to President-elect Donald Trump’s promise to deport millions of immigrants after he assumes office.
+The announcement came after university officials formed a special committee to review proposals within the resolution, which was crafted by student leaders and sent to administrators in response to President-elect Donald Trump’s promise to deport millions of immigrants after he assumes office.

 The resolution was determined to be a university system action that could “put all of its students at risk” if it conflicted with federal law.